kavinx0/data-analytics-portfolio/README.md

 - Projects are built incrementally and reflect ongoing learning and skill development.
 - Datasets used are either publicly available or representative of real-world analytical scenarios.
 - The emphasis is on correctness, clarity, and analytical reasoning rather than dashboard-heavy presentation.
+- Right now project 1 has been completed, 2 and 3 are partially completed but yet to commit and 4 is still underway